emmittjames/UVAWater/README.md

 ## Cloning
 1. Clone the repository
-2. Download and set up MySQL on your machine and create a database
+2. [Download](https://dev.mysql.com/downloads/mysql) and set up MySQL on your machine and create a database
-3. Create a .env file and put it into the root directory
+3. Create a .env file and put it into the server directory
 4. Put this code into the .env file using your MySQL credentials:
 ```
 DATABASE_URL={